 Course Registration and Tuition fees:

-NIS 500 non-refundable registration fee to cover the costs of application assessment should be submitted together with the application form.
+$150 non-refundable registration fee to cover the costs of application assessment should be submitted via SLIDEROOM, together with the application form.

-NIS 12,000 tuition fee covers 19 days’ accommodation, meals and snacks, all instruction, and organized outings.
+NIS 12,000 tuition fee covers 19 days’ accommodation, meals and snacks, all instruction, social activity and organized outings.

 This fee is applicable to all accepted applicants.

-Payments are accepted also in US$ GBP and Euro the amounts are subject to exchange rates on the day of payment.
+Payments of the tuition fee are accepted also in US Dollar, GBP and Euro.
+The amounts are subject to exchange rates on the day of payment.